 The vehicles used to support revenue vehicle operations and that are not used to carry transit passengers.
-Types of service vehicles include:
+These vehicles may be referred to as non-revenue vehicles.
+Examples include:

 - Tow trucks

 - Supervisor vans

 - Transit police cars

 - Staff cars

 - Maintenance vehicles for maintaining passenger facilities and rights-of-way (ROW) (rail stations, bus shelters, track, etc.)

-- Also referred to as non-revenue vehicles